DavidAspinall/HipCam/README.md

 * Copy the files in hollight-modifications into the HOL Light directory, overwriting the original ones.
   Only fusion.ml, tactics.ml and hol.ml are necessary modifications, but the more modifications, the better the quality of the recorded hiproofs.

-Make sure that the variable JGRAPH_BROWSER_COMMAND is set properly for your environment.
+Make sure that the variable JGRAPH_BROWSER_COMMAND in hiproofs/main.ml is set properly for your environment.
 The default value is

     open "/Applications/Google Chrome.app" $